Patient's Query

 Hello doctor,

-Thanks so much, you have put my mind at rest.
-I still worry because, from the past week and a half, I have had a sore eye.
-I feel like my eyes are getting pushed, I do spend few hours looking at the computer, but I took a day off it, and it still burns even with eye drops.
-This all started when the doctor referred me to an ENT, do you think it could be from stress with worrying as I have had it every day?
+You have put my mind at rest.
+I still worry because, for the past week and a half, I have had a sore eye.
+My eyes are getting tired.
+I do spend a few hours looking at the computer, but I took a day off from it, and it still burns even with eye drops.
+This all started when the doctor referred me to an ENT.
+Do you think it could be from stress with worrying, as I have had it every day?
 I breathe through my mouth a lot, sometimes during the day, but mostly when sleeping.
-Why does it feel that the right side of my throat is numb when I swallow?
-I can feel random pea sized nodes on the right side, which the other side does not have.
-But my pictures did not look like my throat has anything serious, right?
-Did both tonsils look inflamed a little, and not just one?
+Why does it feel like the right side of my throat is numb when I swallow?
+I can feel random pea-sized nodes on the right side, which the other side does not have.
+But my pictures didn't look like my throat had anything serious, right?
+Did both tonsils look a little inflamed, and not just one?

 Welcome back to icliniq.com.